 Subject to seasonal changes, rainfall and the weather, wildflower season can vary year by year, but this monthly overview is a good base to get you started.

 For early predictions and up-to-date information on how the season’s shaping up, follow Australia’s Golden Outback on Facebook and Instagram.
 You can also check out our Wildflower Hotspots page, which is updated every wildflower season.
+We always recommend you contact the relevant Visitor Centres for wildflower updates before you head out on your journey.

 On a good year, you’ll start to see hints of colour and Australian desert flowers in the Gascoyne-Murchison and the northern Goldfields from late-July, though the wildflowers don’t usually reach their peak up here until August.
+Consider the Road to the Rock trip or Everlastings Wildflower Trail to experience the best of this region.

 Getting into August, the wildflower wave starts slowly making its way south.
 This is prime time to see the wildflowers in the Gascoyne-Murchison, while the Goldfields and the northern Wheatbelt are beginning to bloom, with the carpets of everlastings starting to emerge.
 You might even get lucky and see the famous wreath flower, Western Australia’s beautiful yet elusive roadside wonder.
+Consider the Granite Loop Wildflower Trail or Wildflower Way.

 September to October is the south’s time to shine.
 While the summer heat still feels a little way off, spring on the southern outback coast is paradise, with endless white-sand beaches, (slightly) fewer crowds, wildflowers galore - and even migrating whales!
 Esperance’s wildflower season coincides with the tail end of whale watching season too - in case you needed another reason to venture down there this spring.
+Consider the Esperance Wildflower Trail or the Coastal Wildflower Trail.

 Gently fading into that good night - or, in this case, the soon-to-be-summer days - wildflower season in WA usually peters out around late October, but on a good year, you might be able to catch the last glimpses of colour around Esperance and the Fitzgerald Coast until early November.
+Perfect timing to explore Fitzgerald River National Park and Cape LeGrand National Park.

 You can also check out our other wildflower pages where you can learn all about wildflower season in Western Australia all year-round: